 No House is Perfect

-Even brand new homes have flaws.
-But that doesn't mean you should give up the search for your dream home.
-It does mean that when you find the right house, you need to go one step further and find out what problems are present and what the implications are.
-Buying a house is one of the biggest investments most people will ever make, so it makes good sense to have it checked out by a professional.
+Even brand new homes can have imperfections.
+But that doesn’t mean you should give up on your dream home.
+It does mean that when you feel you’ve found the right house, you need to go one step further and find out what issues are present and what the significant financial, health and safety implications are.
+Buying a house is one of the biggest investments most people will ever make, so it makes good sense to have it checked out by one of the best inspectors available.

 Why have a home inspection performed?

-The unknown can be a source of anxiety for any home buyer.
-A home inspection is for buyers who want to know the true condition of the house.
-After deciding that a home is suitable in terms of location, size, interior layout and other lifestyle factors, it is also important to learn about the mechanical features.
+The unknown can be a source of anxiety for any home buyer or seller.
+A home inspection is for buyers or sellers who want to know more about major financial, health or safety issues that are discovered prior to the transfer of ownership.
+After deciding that a home is suitable in terms of location, size, interior layout and other lifestyle factors, it is very important to learn about the systems and components that pose a significant financial, health or safety exposure.
+As a buyer, don’t wait until after you move in to find significant concerns; as a seller, don’t wait for the buyer’s home inspection results and be under a time constraint to address issues you did not realize you had.
+Hire a well experienced/ trained Home Inspector.

 - Is the chimney sound, safe and functional?

-- What type of Heating and Cooling system(s) are present and what is the condition?
+- What types of Heating/ Cooling system/s are present and what problems were observed?

 - Is the electrical panel properly wired; are there any special safety concerns?